-How Does The Trade Desk Operate?
+How does The Trade Desk work?

 What Are the Key Operations Driving The Trade Desk’s Success?